 Hi, I’m Warren a Mendips wedding photographer working in a documentary style, this means that I will spend the whole day with you from getting ready in the morning right through to the last dance.
 I focus on capturing the special moments and the many emotions of the day with only a few posed shots.
-My unobtrusive way of working will leave you free to enjoy your incredible day without any fuss or time spent setting up long lists of family photographs.
 As you can see below I like to work creatively with light to capture the essence of your day, all the laughter and fun, the beautiful details as well as the intimate moments.

 The Mendips embody all that is great about the English countryside.
 Ticking every box, there is everything from wildlife to rolling hills, history and caves.
 Stretching across one side of Somerset, your to-do list will be overflowing with things to see.
 The Mendip Hills are much more than just a designated area of outstanding natural beauty, this is also the place for an action-packed country break.
 From caving to climbing, cycling and walking there is an endless choice of activity adventures in and around Mendips.
 Scattered amongst and along with the rolling limestone of the hills there are beautiful plants, stunning flowers, tranquil waterways, lush grasslands, dense woodlands, and stunning wildlife.